NeonHo/CSMLNotebook/Computer Science/Database/MySQL/Table Association.md

 # INNER JOIN
 Only return the rows which both have value in this column
 # LEFT JOIN
+Return all data of the left table, the right table will be filled with NULL if without value.
 # RIGHT JOIN
+reverse.